Welcome to the Cudo Ventures’ privacy notice.

 Changes to the privacy notice and your duty to inform us of changes

-This version was last updated 12 September 2018 and historic versions are archived here can be obtained by contacting us.
+This version was last updated 15th November 2022 and historic versions archived can be obtained by contacting us.

 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.